 At one point during his service call, I saw out the window that this young man, who looked like he was just starting out in the working world, stopped for a moment on our ghost town of a street and made an effort to greet a little gray and white striped neighborhood cat.
 She is always making her rounds in our court, looking for a warm car to hide under or a black bird to chase.
 I’m not sure who she belongs to, but she looks like she could use a friend.

 The cat stopped and faced him, and when he spoke to her she swished her long tail back and forth, a friendly little flag that seemed to say, “Good morning to you, too”.
 The tech took a few more steps forward and knelt down and leaned his arm out a bit.
 I watched as the cat inched forward cautiously, and then she moved just a little bit closer until they finally connected.
 She let him pet her, and he took his time doing so.
-It seemed this little act brought him some joy and even a little peace.
-You know how you can just tell sometimes?
-I could just tell, even from a distance.
+It seemed this little act brought him some joy and peace.
+I could just tell, even from a distance, as his arms relaxed and a quick smile flashed across his face.

 When they finally parted, she sashayed over to another house and the technician finished up his job then left on his way to another house, as well.
 I was glad that little cat was able to give him some connection today, a little something to put a smile on his face in these strange and lonely weeks.